 Once you've successfully signed in, connect Revisions to your account by clicking the Allow button.
 Note that Revisions is a Mac app that runs on your computer only.
 Your Dropbox files and file metadata are still safe.

-Until you click on "Go to Revisions for Mac OS X", Revisions is not able to confirm the connection.
 If, at any point, you need to restart the process, simply click on the "Try again" button on the right side of the Revisions panel.
 This will open a new browser window and begin the connection process anew.

-Select your account type
+Select your history period

 You have now successfully set up Revisions.
 Press the checkmark and Revisions will start indexing your Dropbox edits.
 You can use the app immediately, but if you have a lot of files the edits will of course only appear as soon as Revisions indexes them.